-Brexit: Microsoft hikes U.K. prices by 22%
+Brexit Britain: Microsoft hikes U.K. prices by 22%

 The U.S. tech firm announced price increases on Monday that will boost the cost of some products by 22% following of a steep drop in the value of the pound.

 The increases, which will take effect on Jan.
-1, 2017, apply only to Microsoft's (MSFT, Tech30) business customers.
+1, 2017, apply only to Microsoft's (MSFT) business customers.

 Other tech companies have raised prices in the wake of the June 23 EU referendum.
-But Microsoft's increase is larger than that of rivals including Apple (AAPL, Tech30), HP (HPQ) and Dell, which have all increased prices by roughly 10%.
+But Microsoft's increase is larger than that of rivals including Apple (AAPL), HP (HPQ) and Dell, which have all increased prices by roughly 10%.

 Chinese smartphone maker OnePlus also hiked the price of its OnePlus3 model by 6.5%.